guylando/Convert-Icons-To-Font-Awesome/README.md

 Old:
 Easy little css that helps converting your icons to Font-Awesome icons

-Inspiration: @afreeland wrote on stackoverflow an idea of how to convert icons to Font-Awesome icons: http://stackoverflow.com/questions/13862963/jqgrid-pager-area-using-font-awesome-icons/25085687#25085687
+Inspiration for css method: @afreeland wrote on stackoverflow an idea of how to convert icons to Font-Awesome icons: http://stackoverflow.com/questions/13862963/jqgrid-pager-area-using-font-awesome-icons/25085687#25085687

 Advantages of css method: